KernelSHAP-IQ: Weighted Least-Square Optimization for Shapley Interactions: Acknowledgment

 \section{Acknowledgment}

-Fabian Fumagalli and Maximilan Muschalik gratefully acknowledge funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation): TRR 318/1 2021 – 438445824.
+We gratefully thank the anonymous reviewer for their valuable feedback for improving this work.
+Fabian Fumagalli and Maximilian Muschalik gratefully acknowledge funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation): TRR 318/1 2021 – 438445824.
 Patrick Kolpaczki was supported supported by the research training group Dataninja (Trustworthy AI for Seamless Problem Solving: Next Generation Intelligence Joins Robust Data Analysis) funded by the German federal state of North Rhine-Westphalia.